Register a Corporation in Ontario: Online Business Registry

 Appointing directors and officers is an important step of the incorporation process in Ontario.
 Your directors are responsible for overseeing your corporation’s activities and taking large-scale decisions.
 On the other hand, officers look into managing day-to-day operations.
 Be careful to appoint only directors and officers who meet all legal requirements and who will be capable of acting in the best interests of your corporation.
 Note down their appointment and any changes in the corporate records.

-- Harmonized Sales Tax (HST): Register for an HST account if your business revenue exceeds a certain threshold.
+- Harmonized Sales Tax (HST): Register for an HST account if your business revenue exceeds 30000 CAD annually.

 - Corporate Income Tax: Apply to have a corporate tax account with the Canada Revenue Agency.